A contest inspired by the serious need for more good sci-fi

 In my brief time here, I've come to really enjoy writing.com: the people, the stories, the contests, and the kind reviewers.
 However, I have really been missing out on some good short science fiction and an incentive to get involved with a community of writers who also enjoy it.
 To the end of inspiring both, I've decided to host a Science Fiction Short Story Contest.

 The rules are simple:

-Write a short story incorporating the writing prompt, of less than 2000 words.
+Write a short story inspired by the prompt that is of less than 2000 words.

-I will judge entries starting January 2nd, and provide (hopefully) thoughtful reviews for all submissions.
+I will judge entries starting on the 1st of each month, and provide (hopefully) thoughtful reviews for all submissions.

 May the best sentient being win!